world cup qualifiers

 Portugal drew with Hungary and have yet to officially secure their spot in the 2026 World Cup, leaving many fans wondering what Cristiano Ronaldo’s team needs to clinch qualification.

-Cristiano Ronaldo of Portugal applauds the fans after the draw against Hungary.
+Cristiano Ronaldo of Portugal applauds the fans.

 Despite Cristiano Ronaldo becoming the all-time leading scorer in World Cup Qualifiers with a brace against Hungary, Portugal had to settle for a 2-2 draw, delaying their official qualification for the 2026 World Cup in the United States, Mexico, and Canada.